Austria to restrict movement from Tyrol over variant fears - WTMJ

 Officials in Tyrol initially resisted restrictions, but on Monday drew up a list of measures that included more police checks on mask-wearing and social distancing, and a requirement for negative antigen tests before people can use cable cars and ski lifts.

-The federal government in Vienna also warned Austrians on Monday against traveling to the province as schools, shops, hairdressing salons, museums and zoos reopened across the country after a roughly six-week lockdown.
+The federal government in Vienna also warned Austrians on Monday against traveling to the province — even as schools, shops, hairdressing salons, museums and zoos reopened across the country after a roughly six-week lockdown.

 Kurz said Tuesday that for 10 days starting Friday, people wanting to leave Tyrol — a popular skiing region which borders Germany, Italy and Switzerland — will have to show a negative coronavirus test produced within the previous 48 hours.